cgrates/cgrates/docs/routes.rst

 	The time interval when this profile becomes active.
 If undefined, the profile is always active.
 Other options are start time, end time or both.

 Sorting
-	Sorting strategy applied when ordering the individual *Suppliers* defined bellow.
+	Sorting strategy applied when ordering the individual *Routes* defined bellow.
 Possible values are:

 	**\*weight**
-		Classic method of statically sorting the suppliers based on their priority.
+		Classic method of statically sorting the routes based on their priority.

 	**\*lc**
-		LeastCost will sort the suppliers based on their cost (lowest cost will have higher priority).
-If two suppliers will be identical as cost, their *Weight* will influence the sorting further.
+		LeastCost will sort the routes based on their cost (lowest cost will have higher priority).
+If two routes will be identical as cost, their *Weight* will influence the sorting further.
 If *AccountIDs* will be specified, bundles can be also used during cost calculation, the only condition is that the bundles should cover complete usage.

 		The following fields are mandatory for cost calculation: *Account*/*Subject*, *Destination*, *SetupTime*. *Usage* is optional and if present in event, it will be used for the cost calculation.

 	**\*hc**
-		HighestCost will sort the suppliers based on their cost(higher cost will have higher priority).
-If two suppliers will be identical as cost, their *Weight* will influence the sorting further.
+		HighestCost will sort the routes based on their cost(higher cost will have higher priority).
+If two routes will be identical as cost, their *Weight* will influence the sorting further.

 		The following fields are mandatory for cost calculation: *Account*/*Subject*, *Destination*, *SetupTime*. *Usage* is optional and if present in event, it will be used for the cost calculation.

 	**\*qos**
-		QualityOfService strategy will sort the suppliers based on their stats.
+		QualityOfService strategy will sort the routes based on their stats.
 It takes the StatIDs to check from the supplier *StatIDs* definition.
 The metrics used as part of sorting are to be defined in *SortingParameters* field bellow.
 If Stats are missing the metrics defined in *SortingParameters* defaults for those will be populated for order (10000000 as PDD and -1 for the rest).

 	**\*reas**
-		ResourceAscendentSorter will sort the suppliers based on their resource usage, lowest usage giving higher priority.
+		ResourceAscendentSorter will sort the routes based on their resource usage, lowest usage giving higher priority.
 The resources will be queried for each supplier based on it's *ResourceIDs* field and the final usage for each supplier will be given by the sum of all the resource usages queried.

 	**\*reds**
-		ResourceDescendentSorter will sort the suppliers based on their resource usage, highest usage giving higher priority.
+		ResourceDescendentSorter will sort the routes based on their resource usage, highest usage giving higher priority.
 The resources will be queried for each supplier based on it's *ResourceIDs* field and the final usage for each supplier will be given by the sum of all the resource usages queried.

 	**\*load**
-		LoadDistribution will sort the suppliers based on their load.
+		LoadDistribution will sort the routes based on their load.
 An important parameter is the *\*ratio* which is defined as *supplierID:Ratio* within the SortingParameters.
 If no supplierID is present within SortingParameters, the system will look for *\*default* or fallback in the configuration to *default_ratio* within :ref:`JSON configuration <configuration>`.
 The *\*ratio* will specify the probability to get traffic on a *Supplier*, the higher the *\*ratio* more chances will a *Supplier* get for traffic.

 		The load will be calculated out of the *StatIDs* parameter of each *Supplier*.
 It is possible to also specify there directly the metric being used in the format *StatID:MetricID*.
 If only *StatID* is instead specified, all metrics will be summed to get the final value.